tambien/Metro.js/README.md

 Features:
-- up to 32nd duples and triplets.
+- up to 32nd duplets and tuplets.
 - Any tempo, and time signature.
 - Callbacks always happen before the beat